Visas for Canada

 Now that you’re convinced that moving to Canada is the right thing for you, it’s time to get to figure out how to make it happen.
 We’ve made some tips and information to make the moving process easier for you, including how to move with pets as well as what the moving costs are.
 Looking for more information on moving to Canada?
 Moving2Canada offers a wealth of free, impartial information and regular email updates for people planning a move to Canada and recent arrivals wishing to stay long-term.
-If you need help with picking the right removal company for you, visit our designated page.
+If you need help with picking the right removal company for you, visit our designated page about requesting moving quotes.

 Moving to Canada with Pets